tbensky/PhysicsLabs/README.md

 * You are to produce two key plots:
 	1. The histogram for the high count data shown with bars, and a smooth line for the Gaussian fit.
 	1. The histogram for the low count data shown with bars, and points for Poisson fit (evalutate the Poisson at the center x-coordinate for a given bar).
+	1. Error bars to appear on the top of each histogram bar.
 * In each of the two plots, the histogram and fit must appear on the same plot.
 * Compute the Chi-squared for each histogram vs its fit.
 * Compare the Chi-square to N, the number of bins in the histogram.